 B1 (Thiamin) - boosts your cardio vascular health (relieves Hot flushes of the future), nervous system and energy

 B2 (Riboflavin) - prevents headaches, improves eye Heatlh (I've definitely seen a difference in my eyes for the better), reduces tiredness

 B3 (Niacin) - feeling happy, healthy joints and nervous system; reduces tiredness

-B5 (Pantothenic acid)- adrenal support, aids sleep and boosts energy
+B5 (Pantothenic acid)- adrenal support (to reduce anxiety) aids sleep and boosts energy

 B6 - regulates all 50 female hormones, boosts immunity and energy yielding (another way of saying it reduces tiredness!)

 B7 (Biotin) - known mainly for hair & nails but important in nervous system and energy yielding

 B9 (Folic Acid) - aids blood, immunity and pyschological function - reduces tiredness (there's a theme here!)

 B12 - balances iron levels, thyroid, adrenals - sort these out and you get energy!

 Now we know what the vitamin B's do ,, why they are so critical to your body working well as you transition through menopause and life beyond you need to know: